Tony Clement

-Tony Peter Clement (né Payani; born January 27, 1961) is a Canadian former politician in the federal and Ontario governments.
-He was Member of Parliament for Parry Sound-Muskoka and a federal cabinet minister in the Conservative Party under prime minister Stephen Harper.
-Before entering federal politics, Clement served as an Ontario Member of Provincial Parliament for Brampton South then Brampton West—Mississauga and a cabinet minister in the Progressive Conservative Party of Ontario, including as Minister of Health and Long-Term Care under premiers Mike Harris and Ernie Eves.
+Tony Peter Clement (né Panayi; born January 27, 1961) is a Canadian politician who served as a member of the House of Commons of Canada and the Legislative Assembly of Ontario.
+He was the member of Parliament (MP) for Parry Sound-Muskoka and a federal cabinet minister in the Conservative Party under prime minister Stephen Harper.
+Before entering federal politics, Clement served as an Ontario member of Provincial Parliament for Brampton South then Brampton West—Mississauga and a cabinet minister in the Progressive Conservative Party of Ontario, including as Minister of Health and Long-Term Care under premiers Mike Harris and Ernie Eves.

-He was a candidate for the leadership of the Conservative Party of Canada after its formation from the merger of the Progressive Conservative and Canadian Alliance parties in 2003.
-He lost to Stephen Harper.
+He was a candidate for the leadership of the Conservative Party of Canada after its formation from the merger of the Progressive Conservative and Canadian Alliance parties in 2003, but lost to Stephen Harper.
 Clement won the seat of Parry Sound-Muskoka in the 2006 federal election, defeating incumbent Liberal cabinet minister Andy Mitchell.
 The Conservatives formed government in that election and Clement was appointed Minister of Health and Minister for FedNor.
-He also later served as President of the Treasury Board.
-Clement was re-elected despite the Conservative defeat in the 2015 election.
-On July 12, 2016, he announced his second bid for the leadership of the Conservative Party but withdrew on October 13, 2016.
+He later served as Minister of Industry and President of the Treasury Board.
+He was re-elected in the 2015 election despite the Conservative defeat, and announced his second bid for the leadership of the Conservative Party on July 12, 2016, but withdrew that October.

-From his initial election in 2006, Clement sat as a Conservative member until he resigned at the request of Conservative leader Andrew Scheer on November 7, 2018, due to a sexting scandal.
+From his initial election as MP in 2006, Clement sat as a Conservative member until he resigned at the request of Conservative leader Andrew Scheer on November 7, 2018, due to a sexting scandal.